-- the tax consequences to you may vary depending on your particular tax situation; - you may be a person that is subject to special tax treatment or special rules under the Code (e.g., regulated investment companies, insurance companies, tax-exempt entities, financial institutions or broker-dealers, expatriates, persons subject to the alternative minimum tax and partnerships, trusts, estates or other pass through entities) that the discussion below does not address: - the discussion below does not address any state, local or non-U.S. tax considerations; and - the discussion below deals only with shareholders that hold our common shares as a "capital asset," within the meaning of Section 1221 of the Code.
+- the tax consequences to you may vary depending on your particular tax situation; - you may be a person that is subject to special tax treatment or special rules under the Code (e.g., regulated investment companies, insurance companies, tax-exempt entities, financial institutions or broker-dealers, expatriates, persons subject to the alternative minimum tax and partnerships, trusts, estates or other pass through entities) that the discussion below does not address; - the discussion below does not address any state, local or non-U.S. tax considerations, or any tax considerations arising under any U.S. federal tax laws other than U.S. federal income tax laws; and - the discussion below deals only with shareholders that hold our common shares as a "capital asset," within the meaning of Section 1221 of the Code.